insin/DOMBuilder/docs/core.rst

-   Some people consider `with Statement Considered Harmful`_ the final word on using the ``with`` statement *at all*, but to quote `The Dude`_ - yeah, well, y'know, that's just, like, your opionon, man.
+   Some people consider `with Statement Considered Harmful`_ the final word on using the ``with`` statement *at all*, but to quote `The Dude`_ - yeah, well, y'know, that's just, like, your opinion, man.
 It's actually a pretty nice fit for builder and templating code in which properties are only ever *read* from the scoped object and it accounts for a significant proportion of property lookups.